waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 	-----------------------------------------
 	c1    RUNNING  10.0.3.31  -     NO

-Notice how container has been started and assigned a new IP address.
+Notice how container has been started and assigned a new private IP address (LXC host has a built in DHCP server using dnsmasq).

 We can repeat above procedure to install more containers.
+In order to avoid repeating installation procedure on all containers, we can use lxc-clone command to create multiple containers from a pre-configured container.

 Each container comes with SSH access.
 You can SSH from LXC host to any container using lxc-console command or using an SSH client inside VM.